Zuikyo/ZIKViper/README.md

 ## <a name="Clean-Architecture"></a>Clean Architecture

 [Mutual mobile](https://mutualmobile.com/posts/meet-viper-fast-agile-non-lethal-ios-architecture-framework) first came up with VIPER in 2013.
-VIPER is an application of `Clean Architecture`, so you have to know `Clean Architecture` before VIPER practice.
+VIPER is an application of `Clean Architecture`, so you have to know `Clean Architecture` before practicing VIPER.

 [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) divides an app’s logical structure into distinct layers of responsibility.
 This makes it easier to isolate dependencies and to test the interactions at the boundaries between layers.